klalicki/JSFunFall2022/docs/InstallationGuideMac.md

 You will need to give Teams permissions for _Screen Recording_, because we ask students to share their screens during class.
 [Here is how you can enable this on Big Sur and Catalina.](https://www.marquette.edu/microsoft-teams/teams-macos-access.php)

-## Slack

-Before installing Slack, please accept the invite to CanCode Communities' channel (_albanycancode_).
-You should have received an email before class.

-Use can use the [web](https://albanycancode.slack.com/) or desktop version.
-The desktop version can be found in the App Store.

 ## Xcode

 Xcode can be found in the App Store.
 It will take around 50 minutes to install, so please install ASAP.